 Most large blisters on toes will break on their own.
 Don’t be tempted to remove the broken skin.

 Instead, allow the fluid to drain and then cover the area with a sterile dressing which should be changed daily until the foot blister has fully healed.

 If a large foot blister is causing considerable discomfort, you may need to drain it.

 Wash your hands before you start and use a clean, sterile needle to make small puncture holes around the edge of the blister, rather than the centre.

 Gently press over the area so the fluid drains out, then wash the area, pat dry and cover with clean gauze.
 Change the dressing daily.

-There are a number of products that can help in treating foot blisters such as special dressings, gauze and Compeed.
-Visit the Foot Blister Product section to compare products and read reviews - coming soon!
+There are a number of products that can help in treating foot blisters such as special dressings and gauze.
+One of the most popular is Compeed blister pads.

-Blisters on feet are just one problem that affects the feet and toes.
+Blisters on feet are just one problem that affects the feet and toes, there are many other causes of foot rashes and foot lumps.
 You can find out more about other common problems in the causes of foot pain section.

 Alternatively, if you want help working out what is causing your pain, visit the foot pain diagnosis section.

 You may also be interested in the following articles: